GoneRogueProductions/chordcss/readme.md

 - Built-in colors
 - Loads of templates to get you started
 - No JS so no need for npm
+- One click install
+- Navbar
+- Attributes
 - Makes your code tidier
 - Hosted online and of course is open source under GPL v3!
 ## Get Started